wuhan2020/wuhan2020.github.io/README.md

 4. Run `npm run build` to build source code.
 5. Verify your change locally: `python -m SimpleHTTPServer 8000`, when your python version is 3 use :`python3 -m http.server 8000` instead.

-If you have higher version of node installed, you may consider `nvm` to allow different versions of `node` coexisting on your machine.
+*If you have higher version of node installed, you may consider `nvm` to allow different versions of `node` coexisting on your machine.*

-1. Follow the [instructions](http://nvm.sh) to install nvm
+1. Follow the [instructions](http://nvm.sh) to install nvm.
-2. Run `nvm install 10` to install node 10.x
+2. Run `nvm install 10` to install node 10.x.
-3. Run `nvm use 10` to switch the working environment to node 10.x
+3. Run `nvm use 10` to switch the working environment to node 10.x.
 4. Run `npm i docsite@wuhan2020 -g ` to install docsite for project wuhan2020.

 Make sure `npm` and `docsite` are configured in the environmet configuration of os . eg: /etc/profile or .bash_profile of Macos.